-A Joint Safety Committee shall be established with three (3) members representing the City and four (4) members representing the Union.
+A Joint Safety Committee shall be established with up to four (4) members representing the City and four (4) members representing the Union.
 The Union shall appoint, select, or elect employee representatives.
-(Revised March 1, 1998)

 16.1.2 Meetings

 The Joint Safety Committee shall meet monthly at the call of the Chairman of the Committee and shall discuss, recommend and record all action necessary to improve hazardous conditions at the workplace.